-The old "one size fits all" mentality doesn’t work in future, where companies develop and market products based on market segmentation and demographics.
-The assumption that products, features and marketing will meet the needs of all people within that demographic is obsolete.
+The old “one size fits all” mentality doesn’t work in the future, where companies develop and market products based on market segmentation and demographics.
+The assumption that products, features, and marketing will meet the needs of all people within that demographic is obsolete.

 Personas are fictional characters that contain insights from your customer research.
 They represent one customer type that is interested in your products, services or brand.
 This archetypes of people incorporate customer goals, problems (often called “Pain Points”) behaviors and interests.
 These help teams and decision makers to think from a customer perspective and add a human touch — in contrary to the traditional internal perspective.
 Additionally, they allow you to understand patterns in from your research, what is synthesized in archetypes of people you seek to do something for.
 Personas are also known as model characters or composite characters.